Course guide of History of Contemporary World Economic Development (2261119)

 • CLARK, G. (2008); A farewell to the Alms.
 A Brief Economic History of the World.
 Princeton University Press.
 N. J.

 • FONTANA, J. (1975); Cambio económico y actitudes políticas en la España del siglo XIX.
 Ed.
 Ariel, 2ª edición revisada.
-Barcelona.

 • GONZÁLEZ ENCISO, A. y MATÉS BARCO, J.M.
 (2007); Historia Económica de España.
-Ed.
 Ariel.
-Barcelona.

 • MORILLA, J. & REYES, J.M.
-(2021): Los fundamentos de las grandes crisis económicas: 1873, 1929, 1973, 2008.
+(2021); Los fundamentos de las grandes crisis económicas: 1873, 1929, 1973, 2008.
 Editorial Síntesis.
-Madrid.

 • NADAL, J. (1975); El fracaso de la Revolución Industrial en España, 1814-1913.
 Ed.
 Ariel.
-Barcelona.

 • TORTELLA CASARES, Gabriel (2017) Capitalismo y Revolución.
 Un ensayo de historia social y económica contemporánea.
-Madrid: Gádir.
+Gádir.

 • TORTELLA, G. y NUÑEZ, C.E.
 (2011); El desarrollo de la España Contemporánea.
 Historia Económica de los siglos XIX y XX.
 Alianza Editorial.
-Madrid.

 • VILAR, P. y otros (1981); La industrialización europea.
 Estadios y tipos.
-Ed.
 Crítica.
-Barcelona.

 Recommended links